-The Director of Central Services will oversee the complaints process.
+The Director of Student Experience will oversee the complaints process.
 They will be available to all, both complainant and those subject to complaint, to provide advice and guidance on process.
-If a complainant wishes to register a complaint against the Director of Central Services it should be directed to the UPSU Chief Executive.
+If a complainant wishes to register a complaint against the Director of Student Experience it should be directed to the UPSU Chief Executive.

 4: Stages in the Complaints Procedure